Azure/azure-kusto-microhack/README.md

   **Expected Learning Outcomes:**
   - Create continuous ingestion from Azure Event Hub (a managed pipeline)
-  - Create one-time ingestion from Azure Blob Storage (direct access) to your ADX cluster.
+  - Create one-time ingestion from Azure Blob Storage to your ADX cluster.

   ##### Task 1: Use the “One-click” UI (User Interfaces) Create a data connection to Event Hub
 For the best user experience, we will use the Azure Data Explorer Web UI (aka: Kusto web Explorer/KWE).
 To open it, click on the “Open in Web UI” or just go to [Kusto Web Explorer](https://dataexplorer.azure.com)